 The Menu module has the following four different menu layout options.
 For the first three options, you have a choice of an arrow or plus sign to display the submenu.

 A standard horizontal layout that supports dropdown submenus, with a choice of down arrow, plus sign, or nothing.
 These two screenshots show horizozntal menus with an arrow for the submenu.
 The submenu is opaque in the upper screenshot and semi-transparent in the lower menu.

 A vertical layout that has support for submenus that fly out to either the left or right of the menu.
 For example, here's the flyout on mouseover of the main menu item:

 A vertical accordion layout that displays submenus inline when the toggle icon is clicked.
 For example:

 Note that with accordion layout, submenu opacity background is 100%, no matter how it's set on the Style tab.
 In the following screenshot, the submenu background opacity is set at 60% but appears at 100%.

-Epanded layout is similar to the WordPress Custom Menu widget.
+Epanded layout is similar to the WordPress Navigation Menu widget.
 Top-level menu and submenu items are displayed in an unordered list style format.
 For example:

 Set responsive behavior

 You can choose how to display the menu on mobile devices: the expanded form, a hamburger icon, a MENU label, or both the hamburger icon and MENU label.
-As of Version 1.10.5, there's also a setting to set the breakpoint at which the changeover to the hamburger icon or MENU label appears: By default, it appears on small devices only, but you can change the behavior to medium and small devices, or all devices.
+There's also a setting for the breakpoint at which the changeover to the hamburger icon or MENU label appears: By default, it appears on small devices only, but you can change the behavior to medium and small devices, or all devices.